Anton Chico, New Mexico: History

 Seven settlements grew along 12 km of the Pecos River.
 From north to south (upstream to downstream) they were Tecolotito, Upper Anton Chico, Anton Chico, Llano Viejo, La Loma, Llano del Medio, Dilia, and Colonias.
 Anton Chico is the largest settlement of the seven.
 It was described in 1841-1842 as having a population of 200 to 300 people and built around a plaza designed for defense.
 The houses, surrounded by high walls, were described as follows:

 "The little village of Anton Chico is built in a square, the houses fronting on the inner side, although there are strong doors, on the outer.
 The houses are of one story only, built of adobe...while the tops are flat.
 They have neither windows nor floors, and in point of comfort and convenience are only one degree removed from the modest wigwam of the Indian."

 As one of the closest New Mexican settlements to the Great Plains with its bison herds and Plains Indians, many Ciboleros (bison hunters) and Comancheros (traders with the Plains Indians) originated from Anton Chico and other Hispano communities along the Pecos River in the 19th century.

 Anton Chico achieved its maximum prominence about 1890 when it had a population of 900 people, all or nearly all Hispanic, and was a mercantile center for much of eastern New Mexico.
 Subsequently, with out-migration the population and economic activity declined.
 A factor in its decline was the re-routing of Route 66 which before 1937 crossed the Pecos River near Anton Chico.
 Subsequently, Anton Chico was distant from major transportation routes.

 Geography

 According to the U.S. Census Bureau, the community has an area of 1.784 sqmi, all land.

 In 1958 tin roofs rather than adobe were on the majority of houses.

 Climate

 Anton Chico has a cold steppe climate (BSk) under the Köppen Classification of climates.
 Under the Trewartha climate classification the climate is a cold steppe with hot summers and cool winters (BSak).
 Most precipitation is received in the warmer six months of the year.

+Climate data for Anton Chico, New Mexico, USA.
+35.195 -105.144.
+Elevation: 5,353 feet (1,632 m).